danpowell88/home/README.md

 * ~~Figure out why lights turn off when chair has presence / power detected~~
 * ~~Light off when movie playing~~ - TO BE TESTED
 * ~~Lights back on when paused / finished~~ - TO BE TESTED
+* TV / Amp power monitoring
+* IR to turn on tv and amp
+* Google voice to turn on tv etc

 #### Study
 * Implement IoTLink for pc idle status override https://gitlab.com/iotlink/iotlink/-/wikis/Addons/Windows-Monitor
+* Verify monitors turn off when pc off

 #### Garage
 * ~~Door left open notification~~
+* Disable motion when everyone in bed